Mattlister/FilmDBMain/README.md

 ### How I’d like the website to be perceived:

-* This website would be an easy to use adventure holiday booking site which can be accessed all from one easy location.
+* This website would be an easy to use site to help users search for Movies and TV and to share site what they love or hate about their choices.

-* They've seen the locations on TV or in magazines and this is where the user can start their dream holiday.

-* A nice clean UX single page design site all sat in one location.
-Click and point revolving images provide more information and the user never

-* leaves the cool holiday home page.
-Design & Conquer.
+* They have a keen interest in the silver screen and it's smaller counterpart and this site will help them to share their interests and broaden their knowledge.

+* A nice clean UX multi page designed site.
+Choose your option and start your journey.
+Show others what you love and help to share that with them.